 She is the epitome of a Frenchie lady.
 She has a strong cuddle game and is happiest next to you on the sofa and in your bed at night.
 She is a quiet sleeper and after much negotiation, her bedtime is now 9:30pm.
 She wakes at 6AM.
 She likes her schedules.
 Although she is quite the little character at her foster home, she can be shy with visitors but warms up quickly with a little sweet talk and a back scratch.
 She is doing well with learning.
 She gives a high five, shakes, and when she feels inclined; sits when asked.
 She adores her early morning, midday and evening walks to visit the livestock.
 She shows no interest in the horses but is curious around chickens.
 There is one hen here that she’d love to chase if I let her and she makes halfhearted attempts to chase rabbits.
 She is curtailed with a simple no or short whistle.
 She responds well with verbal cues and is quite lovely on and off leash.
 She is very athletic and loves to run although is insecure with wandering off too far to explore even in the safety of the backyard.
 She hasn’t quite figured out how to take care of business in the grass (specifically bowel movements) but easily urinates with the firm consistent command, “Go Potty”.
 She will need a continual consistent schedule to continue housetraining.

+Update: Snow will be placed in a home where she is the ONLY dog.
 She shows mild aggression and attention to my larger, Aussies that are in a separate yard.
-It looks to stem from an insecurity rather than actual aggression and it is my opinion that with more socialization, she may eventually accept a housemate.
+It looks to stem from an insecurity rather than actual aggression.
 She has never displayed aggression towards people or resource guarding.
 I do however think she would thrive best as the sole Queen of the house with humans as her faithful adoring subjects.